StarnightTeam/CookCraft/changelogs/dev_changelog.md

 Fixed several items missing tags<br />
 Added several more items to the backpack whitelist<br />
+Updated the dye recipe fixer to include Oh The Biomes We've Gone, and changed the Charcoal -> Black Dye recipe to also work with Coal

 Made recipes that require Bowls use the `cookcraft:bowl` tag<br />
 Made recipes that require Bowls use the `cookcraft:furnaces` tag<br />
 Made recipes that require Crafting Tables use the `forge:crafting_tables` tag